 It gives the seller more flexibility.

 An open listing lets an owner sell their home by themselves as a "For Sale By Owner."
 It is a non-exclusive agreement, meaning the owner may execute open listings with more than one real estate broker and pay only the broker who brings an able buyer whose offer is accepted by the owner.

-The big difference is an owner will probably pay only a selling broker's commission, which is about one-half of typical fees.
-The reason is because the owner is unrepresented.
-Therefore, owners do not pay a broker to represent the owner, but do pay the broker to represent the buyer.
-However, the kicker is if the owner finds the buyer herself, the owner will not owe a commission to anyone.
+The big difference is an owner will probably pay only a selling broker's commission, which is about one-half of the typical fees – as the owner is unrepresented.
+Therefore, owners do not pay a broker to represent the owner but do pay the broker to represent the buyer.
+However, the kicker is if the owner finds the buyer on their own, then the owner will not owe a commission to anyone.

 Why Would a Seller Use an Open Listing?

 Sellers might consider an open listing over an exclusive-right-to-sell, for example, if there are a lot of buyers in the marketplace.
 That's because an open listing can be negotiated separately with each real estate broker, and the commissions can all be different from each other or identical, whatever can be negotiated.
 It gives the seller more flexibility, although it can limit the number of buyers who might want to buy the home.

 However, if there are more buyers in the marketplace than sellers with attractive listings, the seller is not exposing herself to a lot of risks by giving an open listing to several brokerages.
 The main risk might be lack of exposure to all real estate buyers.
 Not to mention, the seller also retains the option to sell the home on their own.
 If they find their own buyer, they don't owe any commissions to an agent.